How do I know if my webcam is hacked?

 Among the advantages of laptops is the possibility of being able to have a webcam, which allows us to chat and share quickly through messaging and video software.

-The problem is that like any part of your computer, this webcam, it can quite simply be hacked and you are then filmed without your knowledge, which we will admit is not really pleasant.
+The problem is that like any part of your computer, this webcam can simply be hacked and you are then filmed without your knowledge, which we will admit is not really pleasant.

 In this article, we will see together 4 techniques for easily detect if your webcam has been hacked.
 Then we will give you some tips on how to get rid of this malware simply.